Jamaican Curry Chicken… Just three words: Simple, Bold and Flavorful.

 All of these curries end up with different flavor profiles, yet all of them are so comforting and finger licking delicious.
 Today’s Jamaican curry chicken is no different.

-You will love the simplicity and ease of this pretty straight forward dish.
+I love the simplicity and ease of this pretty straight forward dish.
 It doesn’t need any special seasoning paste or sofrito, like so many other Caribbean recipes.

-What is Jamaican Curry Chicken?
+What is Curry Chicken?

 One of the absolute favorites of all the locals from Jamaica, curry chicken is something everyone grew up on and adores.
 They in fact love to curry everything.
 Curry goat, oxtail, and shrimp are just a few popular examples.